Keiō Line: History

 The Fuchu to Nakagawara and Seiseki-Sakuragaoka to Kitano sections were double-tracked in 1929.
 In 1963, the original terminus at Shinjuku and the streetrunning section on what is today Japan National Route 20 towards Sasazuka Station was moved to an underground alignment.
 Additionally the overhead line voltage was increased to 1,500 V DC.
 The Nakagawara to Seiseki-Sakuragaoka section was double-tracked in 1964.
 The Kitano to Keiō-Hachiōji section was double-tracked in 1970, and the relocation of the terminal station underground was completed in 1989.

-From the start of the revised timetable introduced on 25 September 2015, Semi Special Express services were also to stop at Sasazuka and Chitose-Karasuyama stations, and Semi Express services will also stop at Sengawa Station.
+From the start of the revised timetable introduced on 25 September 2015, Semi Special Express services were also to stop at Sasazuka and Chitose-Karasuyama stations, and Semi Express services added a stop at Sengawa Station.

 The flat junction west of Chofu station between the Keiō Line and Keiō Sagamihara Line has been a source of congestion in the entire Keiō network for years.
 Keiō has reconfigured the station and put the entire junction and Chofu Station underground to improve operations and separate traffic between the two lines.
 The underground section of the Keiō around Chofu Station to Kokuryo was completed in 2012.